OpenC2-org/openc2-org/working/json-syntax.md

 ##Summary
 OpenC2 commands will be defined using abstract syntax notation that is independent of the language (JSON, XML, various binary options) and dialect (varying levels of verbosity) used to encode and decode the commands for transmission.
+The abstract syntax can be translated into language-specific schemas (xsd, json-schema) used by applications to validate messages.
+Use of an abstract syntax ensures that production software with binary transmission (e.g., Compact Binary Object Represenation - CBOR) remains aligned with other OpenC2 applications as the schema evolves.